Memorial Page - NFA Class of 1960

 MaryAnn was a certified member of the New York State Association of Tax Receivers and Collectors and Secretary and Treasurer Orange County Tax Receivers Association.
 She also was a member of the Orange County Republican Committee.
 MaryAnn loved the Town of New Windsor and its residents.
 Being such a family orientated woman, she was driven to maintain the safety and quality of our community.
 She served on the Beautification Committee to ensure the attractiveness of the town was maintained and was instrumental to the Holiday Committee who decorate the town with cheerful, festive decorations for the holidays.
 She was a supporter of and helped coordinate the planting of the memorial trees around New Windsor Town Hall.
 MaryAnn served as treasurer of the New Windsor Special Events Committee and was a driving force behind New Windsor Community Day, working tirelessly organizing the highly successful event held for the last two years.
 She organized the New Windsor Neighborhood Watch Group and was an avid supporter of the New Windsor Volunteer Fire Department.
 She will be greatly missed and an inspiration to all who knew her.
 We know her loving soul will live on within us always.

-Michael B. Rechtschaffer died Wednesday December 18th.
-He was born in Newburgh New York and moved to S. Florida when he met his bride to be, Candy in 1962.
+Michael B. Rechtschaffer died December 18, 2013.
+He was born in Newburgh and moved to S. Florida when he met his bride to be, Candy in 1962.
 Their loving marriage has lasted for 45+ years.
 Son of Herbert and Lillian, brother-in-law of Elizabeth (Betsy) Wynters (Annunziata).
 Lifelong devoted New York Yankee fan.
-In lieu of flowers please make a donation in Mike's memory to Pancreatic Cancer Action Network or Miami Jewish Health Systems.

 Rhodes, Linda Cantwell Griffith